loht1/noob/README.md

 # noob
-just getting my feet wet in programming not sure waht to do at this point
+just getting my feet wet in programming<br>
+not sure what to do at this point